Nish-19/Misinformation-Novelty-Emotion/README.md

 # Misinformation_Multitask_NES
-Code for the paper **"A Multi-task Learning Approach for Fake News Detection: Novelty, Emotion, and Sentiment Lend a Helping Hand."**
+Code for the paper **"What the Fake?
+Probing Misinformation Standing on the Shoulder of Novelty and Emotion."**

 Rina Kumari*, Nischal A\*, Tirthankar Ghoshal, Asif Ekbal